ironhack-labs/data-labs/module-1/lab-api-scavenger-game/README.md

 ### Challenge 1: Fork Languages

-You will find out among all the forks created from the `ironhack-datalabs/madrid-oct-2018` repo, how many types of languages are used.
-Steps:
+You will find out how many programming languages are used among all the forks created from the main lab repo of your bootcamp.
+Assuming the main lab repo is `ironhack-datalabs/madrid-oct-2018`, you will:

-1. Obtain all the forks of the `ironhack-datalabs/madrid-oct-2018` through Github API.
+1. Obtain the full list of forks created from the main lab repo via Github API.

-1. Loop the JSON response for the `language` attribute of each fork.
+1. Loop the JSON response to find out the `language` attribute of each fork.
 Use an array to store the `language` attributes of each fork.
-The values in the array should be unique.
+    * *Hint: Each language should appear only once in your array.*

 1. Print the language array.
 It should be something like: